iqlusioninc/veriform/spec/draft-veriform-spec.md

 with varying digest and block sizes.

-Of these, SHA-256, as described in [RFC6234], is supported as a hash function for use with zhash.
-This function is mandatory to implement for all confirming zhash implementations, i.e. conforming implementations MUST implement SHA-256.
+Of these, SHA-256, as described in [RFC6234], is supported as a hash function for use with Verihash.
+This function is mandatory to implement for all confirming Verihash implementations, i.e. conforming implementations MUST implement SHA-256.

-The string `SHA256` identifies this algorithm uniquely for the purposes of zhash.
+The string `SHA256` identifies this algorithm uniquely for the purposes of Verihash.
 Conforming implementations should support selecting this hash function using this string.

-SHA-256 was selected as the primary hash function for use with zhash for the following reasons:
+SHA-256 was selected as the primary hash function for use with Verihash for the following reasons:

 * The SHA-2 algorithm family is ubiquitous with fast software and hardware